 Universal CityWalk Bars and Nightlife

 If you need a night to let loose (without the tadpoles), Universal CityWalk is popular with tourists and locals alike for its bars and nightlife.
-It’s toadally worth getting a Party Pass, which lets you in the select bars and dance clubs with unlimited access for $12 rather than having to pay the regular cover fee for each one.
-After a certain time, some venues require you to be 21 years or older, so don’t forget your valid photo ID to enter.
+On certain dates, some venues require you to be 18 years or older, so don’t forget your valid photo ID to enter.

 Fat Tuesday is your go-to place if you want to sip on some cocktails without breaking the bank ... or spending too much time waiting at a bar.
 This counter-service joint has two different locations at CityWalk — but Leap and I prefer the “upstairs” main location for its larger variety in flavors.
 You can get a 16 or 24 oz. frozen beverage and opt for a souvenir cup.
 Then, mix whatever flavors you want!
 Strawberry daiquiri + Piña Colada = PERFECTION.

 Step onto Jimmy Buffett’s very own seaplane for a waterfront tiki bar to enjoy out-of-this-world appetizers and drinks.
 This Parrothead oasis offers classic and unique snacks, including Conch Fritters with Housemade Island sauce.
 Yes, please — after all, it’s 5 o’clock somewhere!